Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool serializes the active memory manifold into a portable JSON array, with optional filtering.
-The verb 'serializes' is specific, and the usage context distinguishes it from sibling tools like import.
+The description clearly states the tool serializes the active memory manifold into a portable JSON array, with optional filtering by minimum CRS.
+It distinguishes itself from the sibling mcp_engram_scrub_export by noting the export is block-isomorphic and training-safe for that sibling.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.